India v New Zealand second test scoreboard

 BEIJING Former Ivory Coast international Cheick Tiote died in hospital on Monday after collapsing during a training session, his Chinese club Beijing Enterprises said.

-Scoreboard after India won the second and final test against New Zealand in Bangalore on Monday.
+REUTERS Scoreboard at tea on the fourth day of the second and final test between India and New Zealand in Bangalore on Monday.

 New Zealand won the toss and chose to bat.